 Solar do Castelo Inn

-Located at the top of Alfama within the shadow of São Jorge Castle in an 18th-century building where the Royal Palace’s kitchens once stood, Solar do Catelo Inn is highly prized for its peace and tranquility, its amazing breakfast (served until midday), and its in-house peacocks, which majestically roam the hotel grounds.
+Located at the top of Alfama within the shadow of São Jorge Castle in an 18th-century building where the Royal Palace’s kitchens once stood, Solar do Catelo Inn is highly prized for its peace and tranquility, its amazing breakfast (served until midday), and its in-house peacocks, which roam the hotel grounds.
 Free extras include airport transfers and Port wine to enjoy for its guests.

 Palacete Chafariz D'el Rei